 This train is hands-down the best toy purchase we ever made.
 We got it when my daughter was around 6 months old, and she still plays with it every single day.
 Before she started crawling and pulling herself up, she sat on the floor and pushed the buttons, and flipped the storybook.
 Now she loves dropping the alphabet blocks down the chute, as well as sitting on the wagon or push the wagon around like a walker.

 When my son was young, he was extremely fussy.
 He was never really a happy baby, with one exception – when he was playing with water.
-So for the hot summer months, we got a water table in our backyard and that saved us from hours of crying and whining.
+So for the hot summer months, we got a water table in our backyard that doubles as a sand table, and that saved us from hours of crying and whining.
 Now that my daughter is pulling herself up, she can join her brother at the water table and splash to her heart’s content.

 Melissa & Doug Deluxe Pounding Bench Wooden Toy